havochvatten/ArcGISConnector-QGIS-Plugin/README.md

 # ArcGIS™ Image Server Connector

-**_UPDATE:_**
-This plugin has been updated to work with QGIS 3!!
-QGIS 3.6.2 is required due to a bug existing in earlier versions of QGIS 3.
+## This plugin is no longer under any active development and is no longer maintained.
+It will hopefully continue working for some time as of 2019-12-19.

 ## Summary